 Buildkite APIs

-The Buildkite APIs documentation contains docs for all API-related features of Buildkite available across Buildkite Pipelines, Test Engine, and Package Registries.
+The Buildkite APIs documentation contains docs for all API-related features of Buildkite available across Buildkite Pipelines (including its test suites features) and Package Registries.

 Authentication